-After you file the claim, Nationwide will assign you to a claims associate.
+After you file the claim, you’ll be assigned a claims associate.
 They’ll assess the damages to your property and estimate the settlement.
-Then, Nationwide will settle your claim and you should be able to repair your house.
+Then, your claim is settled and you should be able to repair your house.

-Nationwide’s homeowners insurance is a good choice.
+Nationwide’s homeowners is a good choice.
 The provider has more coverages than normal with a standard home insurance policy.
 Plus, there are several optional coverages for even more protection.
-Nationwide also stands out by offering a good number of discounts to help you pay less.
+This provider also stands out by offering a good number of discounts to help you pay less.

 Nationwide Renters Insurance

-In addition to homeowners, Nationwide also has renters insurance for tenants.
+In addition to homeowners, renters coverage for tenants is also available.
 This protects your personal property from random disasters.
 J.D.
-Power gave Nationwide a score of 834 out of 1,000 for overall renters insurance customer satisfaction, which is fourth in the US.
+Power gave it a score of 834 out of 1,000 for overall renters insurance customer satisfaction, which is fourth in the US.

 Renters insurance policies typically offer coverage for your personal belongings and liability.
-Nationwide’s renters policy includes more than the average insurer:
+A standard renters policy includes more than the average insurer:

 - Contents.
 This covers your personal property from damage, even if they aren’t in the rental unit.

 - Loss of use.
 If a covered disaster makes your rental unit unlivable, this will pay for your living expenses until the place is fixed.